Here’s which Amex cards I’m applying for and when to get triple the free cash.

 And there’s a third factor too.
 Boosted offers.
 Personally I’d wait until the sign-up deals are increased, which tends to happen once or twice a year.
 This will give you even more points.

-There are other dates worth considering too.
-For the Platinum card.
+There are other dates worth considering too when it comes to the Platinum card.
 Each year you get two lots of £50 credit at Harvey Nicholls.
 The first £50 is from January to June and the second from July to December.
-So if you time your use of the card across both periods, that’s an extra £100 (as long as there’s something you want to buy from Harvey Nicholls!).
+There’s also two £150 credit to use at selected restaurants, which resets in January.

 And each December the Shop Small promotion can be a decent way to save, and the more cards you have, the more you’ll be able to take part.